paulvivier/status/README.md

 # paul vivier
 This is my current work status [URL](https://paulvivier.github.io/status/).
 [See paintings](http://www.vivier.net/paintings)

+### Oct 6, 2025 - Race to Finish furniture
+New request in: Finish refinishing the bar.
+Prioritize.
+Installed weather trim in greenhouse on 8 windows.
+Better progress.

 ### Oct 5, 2025 - PJs Birthday
 Ripped a bunch of trim strips but only managed to seal up two and a half windows.
 Also managed to ram my head into an open window giving me a perfect cut right in the middle of my forehead.
 Old guy scar.
 Back at it today.
 Also unvarnished large shrimp boat.
 Now need to varnish so I can get framed Mon or Tues.

 ### Oct 4, 2025 - Sealing cracks
 Finished yet another iteration of my coffee cup on Italian bags, adding acrylic transfers of receipts.
 The greenhouse was able to maintain a temp of about 60 degrees, even though I set it for 70.
 Time to seal up the cracks around ... everything.
 Need to revarnish large boat painting, I accidentally touched it while still wet and can't fix, so I have to remove and add again.

 ### Oct 3, 2025 - Start your day with a walk
 After my poor performance on the Read Mountain hike (1000 ft?)
 I decided that I needed to hike more.
 So, I walked up Mill Mountain from the Yellowstone side today.
 Good incline in the beginning.
 Paintings varnished, but still needs some touchup.
 Working on refinishing furniture today.